What to Give a Dog for Constipation?

 Make sure the dog has access to fresh water at all times.
 Water should be easily accessible to dogs.
 Dogs may have other health conditions or be on medication in some cases.
 When it is far from the water, it may not reach out for it.

-You can mix little water with the dog’s food or give him canned food with water content.
+You can mix a little water with the dog’s food or give him canned food with water content.
 By using this method, you can ensure that your dog is drinking water.

 2. Fiber-Rich Foods